emaj9/computing-workshop/cw-website/pages/research-notes.md

 3. Help student implement a solution they came up with, thereby transforming their reality.

 **Connecting content to society**
-4. Explicitly incorporate the socio-political factors that shaped the computer science content you're teaching.
+1. Explicitly incorporate the socio-political factors that shaped the computer science content you're teaching.
-5. Explicitly discuss the socio-political implications of the computer science content you're teaching.
+2. Explicitly discuss the socio-political implications of the computer science content you're teaching.

 **Fairer student-teacher relationships**
 1. Reject the idea that as the teacher, you are the sole "provider" of "knowledge" and acknowlede, respect, and value the knowledge your students already have.
-2. Provide a safe and democractic space for students to reflect on their experiences and direct their own learning.
+2. Provide a safe and democractic classroom environment for students to reflect on their experiences and direct their own learning.
 3. Use the same type of language your students speak while teaching.